 Airplane Cards Overview

-During the early 1950s, a series of 42/43-card airplane card sets were issued by 3-Minute Oats (F285) “Airplanes” 42-cards; five different sets of F270-1 Carnation Corn Flakes airplane cards F270-1 Sets Overview 42/42/42/43/42-card sets (F270-1), Hood Country Peach Ice Cream (F49), Whitman Publishing and the Oak Manufacturing Company (R724-1).
-All of these “Aircraft Recognition Cards” sets shared the same color photo/artwork.
-The Carnation Corn Flakes (F270-1), Hood Country Peach Ice Cream (F49) and the 3-Minute Oats (F285) sets were borderless PLC designs with rounded corners.
+During the early 1950s, a series of 42/43-card airplane card sets were issued by 3-Minute Oats (F285) “Airplanes” 42-cards; five different sets of F270-1 Carnation Corn Flakes airplane cards F270-1 Sets Overview 42/42/42/43/42-card sets (F270-1); Hood Country Peach Ice Cream (F49); Whitman Publishing (12-cards); and the Oak Manufacturing Company's 42-card set of “Premiere Trading Cards, Airplanes&rdquo (R724-1).
+All of these “Airplanes” sets shared the same color photo/artwork.
+The five sets of Carnation Corn Flakes (F270-1), Hood Country Peach Ice Cream (F49) and the 3-Minute Oats (F285) sets were borderless PLC designs with rounded corners.
 The Whitman sets were also borderless, but had square corners.
 However, the “Premiere Trading Cards, Airplanes” (R724-1) set was of a conventional trading card design with square corners and substantial borders around the airplane photo image.
-The backs of the cards all had simplistic three-view OML (outer mold line) drawings of the subject aircraft, along with a brief narrative about the aircraft.
+The Backs of the cards all had simplistic three-view OML (outer mold line) drawings of the subject aircraft, along with a brief narrative about the aircraft.
 The F49 cards measure 2½ × 3½ inches.
 The American Card Catalog reference number for the set is F49.

 Image Guide 3,4

 The Hood Peach Ice Cream F49 “Airplanes” set consists of the following 42 cards.
 The following images were scanned from the Kramer Collection³ and the Skytamer Archive4.
 Behind each of the thumbnail images is a 600-dpi image of the card.